FAQs MA Media and Political Communication / MA Media and Communication Studies

 Yes, if you are going to complete your program during the summer semester.
 Please provide an official confirmation from your higher education institution which states all courses and proficiency levels or grades (Transcript of Records).
 The Transcript of Records must include your overall grade.
 Further information on the application procedure can be found here.

 In case you get approved, you must provide your degree certificate after enrollment within the first semester.

-German skills on a high level are an essential precondition for studying at our department as most of the study units of the master’s programs are taught in German.
-For detailed information on proof certificates and equivalencies, please click here.
+German skills on a high level are an essential precondition for studying at our department as most of the study units of the Master’s programs are taught in German.
+For detailed information on required German language skills for studying and applying at Freie Universität Berlin, please click here.